addu390/addu390.github.io/_posts/2022-06-12-cartograms-with-hexagons.md

 ### Tessellation of n polygons

 Putting it all together,
-- the first step is forming a grid of points representing the center of the tile (hexagon/square).
+- the first step is forming a grid of points - each representing the center of the tile (hexagon/square).
-- The next step is to draw the tile relative to each point in the grid - this forms the base playground. - Then, superimpose the set of polygons of the grid playground.
+- The next step is to draw the tile relative to each point in the grid - this forms the base playground. - Then, superimpose the set of polygons on the grid playground.
 - Finally, tessellate each of the polygons by ensuring the tiles chosen are from the previously formed grid of tiles.

 <img class="center-image" style="width: 100%" src="./assets/posts/cartograms/point-grid.png" />
-<p style="text-align: center;">Figure 7: Point grid for a (Width x Height). </p>
+<p style="text-align: center;">Figure 7: Point grid of (Width x Height). </p>

 <img class="center-image" style="width: 5%" src="./assets/posts/down-arrow.png" />